Is Notes Mcp Server Safe?

 What Is Notes Mcp Server?

-Notes Mcp Server is a software tool in the data category: A Model Context Protocol server that manages local notes and enhances them with Gemini-powered AI operations..
-It has 2 GitHub stars.
-Nerq Trust Score: 65/100 (C).
+Notes Mcp Server is a software tool in the data category with 2 GitHub stars.
+Nerq Trust Score: 74/100 (B).

 Nerq independently analyzes every software tool, app, and extension across multiple trust signals including security vulnerabilities, maintenance activity, license compliance, and community adoption.